AIML-research/AIML-research.github.io/_pages/projects.md

 <ul>
   <li><b><a href = "{{ site.url }}{{ site.baseurl }}/projects/responsibleai/">Responsible AI </a></b></li>
-Funding: <a href="https://www.mwk.niedersachsen.de/china/representative-of-the-ministry-of-science-and-culture-of-the-german-state-of-lower-saxony-for-university-cooperation-between-lower-saxony-and-china-189609.html" target="_new">Ministry of Science and Culture of Lower Saxony</a>, Role: PI.<br>
+Funding: <a href="https://www.mwk.niedersachsen.de/china/representative-of-the-ministry-of-science-and-culture-of-the-german-state-of-lower-saxony-for-university-cooperation-between-lower-saxony-and-china-189609.html" target="_new">Ministry of Science and Culture of Lower Saxony</a>.<br>

 Artificial intelligence (AI) technologies are the driving force behind digitization.
 Due to their enormous social relevance, a responsible use of AI is of particular importance.
 The research and application of responsible AI is a very young discipline and requires the bundling of research activities from different disciplines in order to design and apply AI systems in a reliable, transparent, secure and legally acceptable way.